wuqunfei/responsible-ai-practice/01-PII-detection/EXECUTIVE_SUMMARY.md

 ## Conclusions

 1. **No Perfect Solution**
-   Both approaches have strengths and weaknesses.
+   All three approaches have strengths and weaknesses.
 Choose based on your specific needs.

 2. **Hybrid Approach Recommended**
-   For maximum protection, combine both methods to leverage complementary strengths.
+   For maximum protection, combine all three methods to leverage complementary strengths.

 3. **Context Matters**
    Structured data → Presidio
    Natural language → Transformer
+   Zero-shot detection → Azure OpenAI
-   Both → Hybrid
+   All three → Hybrid

 4. **Validate and Monitor**
    Always review detection results and adjust thresholds as needed.